 Select the "Custom Container Registry" integration.

-Next, you will be prompted with four input fields:
+Next, you will be prompted with three input fields:

 After you have entered your credentials, click "Save".
 All of your credentials will be encrypted and saved by Semaphore.